Faculty of Psychology, University of Buenos Aires: Graduate and post-graduate programs

 In addition, the faculty offers a number of specialization degrees, as well as doctorates and post-doctoral degrees.

 Research institutes and dependencies

 The Faculty of Psychology's research center is the Instituto de Investigaciones en Psicología (IIP), created in 1992.
-Its first director was Dr. María Marta Casullo The institute counts with 1,166 researchers, both graduate, undergraduate and external.
-The faculty also counts with a number of periodical journals: Anuario de Investigaciones, Investigaciones en Psicología, and Revista Universitaria de Psicoanálisis among them.
+Its first director was Dr. María Marta Casullo The institute has 1,166 researchers, both graduate, undergraduate and external.
+The faculty also publishes a number of periodical journals: Anuario de Investigaciones, Investigaciones en Psicología, and Revista Universitaria de Psicoanálisis among them.

 Political and institutional life

 Like the rest of the University of Buenos Aires's faculties, the Faculty of Psychology operates under the principle of tripartite co-governance, wherein authorities are democratically elected and professors, students and graduates are represented in the faculty's governing bodies.
 The faculty is headed by a Dean (decana or decano), who presides over the Directive Council (Consejo Directivo).
 The Directive Council is made up of eight representatives for the professors, four representatives of the student body, and four representatives of the faculty's graduates.
 Deans are elected by the Directive Council every four years, while elections to the council take place every two years.

 Since 2018, the dean of the Faculty of Psychology has been Jorge Antonio Biglieri.